qpugh36/Unity-LevelingAndKillstreakManager/README.md

 If you'd like to contribute to the development of these scripts, please submit a pull request or create an issue on the repository.

 License
-This collection of scripts is licensed under the MIT License.
+This collection of scripts is licensed under the GPL-3.0 License.
 You're free to use, modify, and distribute the code as long as you include the original license and copyright notice.
+Any modified or derivative versions of the code must also be released under the GPL-3.0 license.

 Credits
 This collection of scripts was built with the use of Cowsin's FPS engine and Emerald AI 3.0.
 Thanks to these developers for their contributions to the Unity community.